EMISSIONS MEASUREMENT AND MANAGEMENT

 • Achieved within 5 years

-OVV has utilized site-level measurements but does not currently incorporate into emissions reporting or go through a reconciliation process
+Ovintiv has utilized site-level measurements but does not currently incorporate into emissions reporting or go through a reconciliation process.

 Non-operated Assets

-Commitment to work with non-operated ventures demonstrating reasonable endeavours to help them reach progressively L4/5 reporting in 5 years
+Commitment to work with non-operated ventures demonstrating reasonable endeavors to help them reach progressively L4/5 reporting in 5 years.

-OVV reports for operated assets.
-Note: Ovintiv is the operator for >95% of our production volumes.
+Ovintiv reports for operated assets.
+Ovintiv is the operator for >95% of our production volumes.

 Leak Detection and Repair (LDAR)

-Tracking and reporting methane emissions and intensity allows us to consistently benchmark our methane reduction efforts throughout our operations.
-LDAR has been part of Ovintiv’s emissions management practice for nearly 18 years.
-We comply with local and federal LDAR regulations and implement a voluntary LDAR program to complete surveys at certain non-regulated facilities.
+Tracking and reporting methane emissions and intensity allows us to consistently benchmark our methane emissions reduction efforts throughout our operations.
+LDAR has been part of Ovintiv’s emissions management practice for nearly 20 years.
+Our monitoring programs are designed to comply with local and federal LDAR regulations.
 Surveys typically occur on a bi-monthly, quarterly or semi-annual basis depending on requirements, inspections and directed maintenance.

 When we detect a leak, our program includes three components for continuous improvement: